8 Types of Owls in Kentucky

 4. Northern Saw-Whet Owl

-The Northern Saw-Whet Owl is one of the smallest types of owls in Kentucky and is known for its bright yellow eyes.
+The Northern Saw-Whet Owl is one of the smallest types of owls in Kentucky, known for its bright yellow eyes.
 These owls can be found throughout the state, especially in wooded areas and fields.
 They are generally found roosting in trees during the day and often call out to one another at night.
 These owls are easily identified by their white or grayish-brown plumage and barred tails.

 Northern Saw-Whet Owls feed mainly on small rodents such as mice, voles, and shrews, but they also take small birds and insects.
 They are mostly nocturnal hunters but sometimes hunt when food is scarce during the day.